samtjhia/soundscaper/README.md

 - **AI-Powered Sound Selection**: Uses OpenAI's GPT models to select appropriate sounds for any scene
 - **Multi-Layer Audio**: Creates soundscapes by layering multiple audio sources
 - **Freesound Integration**: Access to thousands of royalty-free sounds from Freesound.org
+- **Smart Caching**: Audio files are cached locally to reduce API calls and improve performance
 - **Smart Fallback System**: Includes a minimal whitelist for testing purposes when Freesound API is unavailable
 - **Audio Management**: Automatic volume balancing and audio mixing